Ackee-Blockchain/reentrancy-examples/contracts/flash-loan/README.md

 ## Description

-Vault enable user to flash loan of ERC20 token.
+The Vault enables users to take flash loans of ERC20 tokens, specifically managing TKToken.
-In this case Vault Manage TKToken

 ## Expected Usage

-- User can `deposit()` to deposit TKToken to the vault.
+- Users can `deposit()` to deposit TKToken into the vault.

-- User can `withdraw()` to withdraw TKToken which depositted previsously.
+- Users can `withdraw()` to withdraw previously deposited TKToken.

-- User call `flashLoan(uint256 amount)`, then vault transfer TKToken to the user and it calls `onFlashLoan()` at user contract. it use those flash loan and after this function, Vault check vault balance for check user complete return TKToken.
-If user did not returned revert `flashLoan()`.
+- Users can call `flashLoan(uint256 amount)`, which transfers TKToken to the user and calls `onFlashLoan()` in the user's contract.
+After this function, the Vault checks its balance to ensure the user has returned the TKToken.
+If the user has not returned the tokens, `flashLoan()` reverts.

 ## Attack

 ### External Call

-`Receiver(msg.sender).onFlashLoan(address(this), amount);`  calls User function, in the `flashLoan()` function, in the vault.
+The `Receiver(msg.sender).onFlashLoan(address(this), amount);` call in the `flashLoan()` function triggers the user's function.

 ### Cause of Attack

-It can Cross function reentrancy.

-We can call funcitons in vault in `onFlashLoan()` function.
+The attack exploits cross-function reentrancy.
+During the `onFlashLoan()` function, the attacker can call other functions in the Vault.

-After `onFlashLoan()` vault just check `token.balanceOf(address(this)) == balanceBefore` which is balance of Vault in TKToken. including all user's deposited tokens.
+After `onFlashLoan()`, the Vault only checks `token.balanceOf(address(this)) == balanceBefore`, which includes all users' deposited tokens.

 ### Reentrant Target

-Attacker can call `deposit()` at Vault and deposit All flashLoaned value.
-And it increase `balance` of user in the Vault.
-But from TKToken, it just increase vault balance because Attacker deposit to Vault So `token.balanceOf(address(this))` will restored the satisfy condition.
+The attacker can call `deposit()` in the Vault to deposit the flash loaned amount, increasing the user's balance in the Vault.
+However, from the TKToken perspective, it just increases the Vault's balance, restoring `token.balanceOf(address(this))` to satisfy the condition.

-- Attacker call `flashLoan()` some value from Vault.
+1. Attacker calls `flashLoan()` to borrow some amount from the Vault.
-  - Vault send Attacker value on TKToken.
-  - token.balanceOf( Vault ) will decrease.
+   - The Vault sends the flash loan amount in TKToken to the attacker.
+   - `token.balanceOf(Vault)` decreases.
-  - Vault call attacker external function `onFlashLoan()`.
+   - The Vault calls the attacker's external function `onFlashLoan()`.
-    - attacker `deposit()` value at Vault.
+     - The attacker deposits the amount back into the Vault.
-    - token.balanceOf( Vault ) will restored.
+     - `token.balanceOf(Vault)` is restored.

-- Attacker can call `withdraw()` that deposited when flashLoaned.
+2. The attacker can then call `withdraw()` to withdraw the deposited amount from the flash loan.

 ### Mitigation

-- Use ReentrancyGuard for Vault
+- Use ReentrancyGuard in the Vault.
-- Do not use token.balanceOf(Vault) but make user to use function for returning loan and track those value by variable.
+- Do not rely on `token.balanceOf(Vault)`.
+Instead, require users to use a specific function to return the loan and track the returned amount with a separate variable.

+By implementing these mitigations, flash loan reentrancy attacks can be prevented, ensuring the security of the Vault.